opencord/docs/profiles/rcord/configuration.md

 to find the correct serial number.

-**Push a subscriber into CORD**
+### Push a Subscriber into CORD

-Once you have the informations you need about your subscriber, you can create it by customizing this TOSCA:
+Once you have this information, you can create the subscriber by customizing the following TOSCA and passing it into the POD:

 ```yaml
 tosca_definitions_version: tosca_simple_yaml_1_0